Moncks Corner

 | |

 On our second weekend in the Southeast, the heat and humidity that welcomed us to Charleston vanished, leaving us freezing in the 40’s.
 We decided that this was perfect weather for visiting a “swamp”, so we headed inland to our country’s first canal – Old Santee Canal!
-My fingers were numb half the day, but I kept reminding myself that it was “probably better than swatting at mosquitos and drowning in humitidy.” 😉 Old Santee Canal Park is located off of highway 52 in Moncks Corner, SC, an hour Northwest of Charleston.
+My fingers were numb half the day, but I kept reminding myself that it was “probably better than swatting at mosquitoes and drowning in humidity.” 😉 Old Santee Canal Park is located off of highway 52 in Moncks Corner, SC, an hour Northwest of Charleston.
 It’s open daily from 9-5, they charge $3 per person for admission, and dogs are allowed on leash.

 The canal opened in 1800, after 7 years of construction.
 It was created to connect the Santee and Cooper Rivers so that cargo could be easily transported from the farmers inland to the Charleston Harbor.
 It took over 700 laborers to help build the canal, and by the end, it was 22 miles long, 35 feet wide, and 5 ½ feet deep.
 It was used for over 30 years, though some years were more challenging than others due to droughts that would dry up the canal.
 In 1840, the railroad was completed, and within 10 years, the canal became obsolete.
 Most of the canal now lies underneath Lake Moultrie, while the park is centered around the Southernmost part where the canal enters Biggin Creek.